 Born and raised in Phoenix, Arizona, he started playing in bands at the age of 14 and began recording on a 4-track reel to reel at 16.
 He studied audio at Mesa Community College under Andy Seagle before moving to Portland in 2009.
 Adam built a studio in his basement and recorded bands Mama Sunshine, Marca Luna, Midwest Mass, and Granada, amongst others.
 He has also taught music at Portland preschools, scored films, and produced a series of children’s audio books.
 As the house engineer and assistant at Jackpot!, he has worked alongside many top engineers and producers.

 Jackpot!
-Recording Studio was designed with freelance engineers in mind.
+Recording Studio was designed to accommodate freelance engineers bringing in sessions.
 It’s a logically laid out studio, with fully functioning equipment and many well-known models and brands of gear.
-We’re always happy to hear from engineers and producers that wish to work here, and we can get them up to speed really fast.
-For artists looking for someone to work with, we are also very happy to recommend producers and engineers that can help make your project the best it can be.
-Drop our studio manager Kendra a line with any questions regarding working at Jackpot!
+We’re always happy to hear from engineers and producers that wish to bring projects to Jackpot!

 For artists looking for someone to record and produce them, we are also prepared to recommend producers and engineers to work with.
 Drop our bookings manager Gus a line with any questions regarding sessions at Jackpot!